Exercise intensity: How to measure it

 - Multiply your HRR by 0.85 (85 percent).
 Add your resting heart rate to this number.

-- These two numbers are your training zone heart rate.
+- These two numbers are your training zone heart rate for vigorous intensity exercise.
 Your heart rate during exercise should be between these two numbers.

-For example, say your age is 45 and you want to figure out your target training heart rate zone.
+For example, say your age is 45 and you want to figure out your target training heart rate zone for vigorous exercise.
 Subtract 45 from 220 to get 175 — this is your maximum heart rate.
 Next, calculate your HRR by subtracting your resting heart rate of 80 beats per minute from 175.
 Your HRR is 95.
 Multiply 95 by 0.7 to get 66.5, then add your resting heart rate of 80 to get 146.5.
 Now multiply 95 by 0.85 to get 80.75, then add your resting heart rate of 80 to get 160.75.
-So your target for your training zone heart rate should be between 146.5 and 160.75 beats per minute.
+So your target for your vigorous intensity training zone heart rate should be between 146.5 and 160.75 beats per minute.

 How to tell if you're in the zone